-Definition Autonomous Consumption: This is the level of consumption which does not depend on income.
-The argument is that even with zero income you still need to buy enough food to eat, through borrowing or running down savings.
+Definition of autonomous consumption: This is the level of consumption which does not depend on income.
+The argument is that even with zero income you still need to buy enough food to eat – either through borrowing or running down savings.

 C = a +bY.
 In this formula a is the level of autonomous consumption, where b is the marginal propensity to consume out of income.